13 Top-Rated Campgrounds near Portland, Oregon

 2. Oxbow Regional Park, Gresham

-One of the closest campgrounds to Portland, Oxbow Regional Park offers 74 campsites in a beautiful setting on the east side of Gresham.
-Within biking distance of city limits, Oxbow is within the scenic Sandy River Gorge.
+Oxbow Regional Park is one of the closest campgrounds to Portland.
+It offers 74 campsites in a beautiful setting on the east side of Gresham.
+And with its location in the scenic Sandy River Gorge, Oxbow is within biking distance of city limits.

 This prime location makes Oxbow a popular campground on the weekends.
 Most sites at Oxbow cater exclusively to tent camping, with approximately 11 sites suitable for small RVs.
 Oxbow is operated by Oregon Metro, and campsite reservations are accepted nine months in advance.
 The park enforces family and eco-friendly protocols, including no dogs.

 Fishing, boating, and swimming are also popular here beneath the summer sun.
 And twelve miles of hiking trails surrounding the Wild and Scenic Sandy River provide other popular recreation outlets from the campground.

 Silver Falls State Park is a popular family camping destination 50 miles south of Portland.
 Over 90 campsites accommodate tents and RVs at the Silver Falls.
 No hookups are available, and all sites are reservable six months in advance.
 Every guest has access to flushing toilets and hot showers.